ortus-docs/coldbox-docs/intro/my-first-handler--view.md

 http://localhost:{port}/handler
 ```

 If no `action` is defined then the default action of `index` will be used.
+This is leveraging the RESTFul URL mappings in ColdBox.
+You can configure them by leveraging the `config/routes.cfm` routing file.

 ## My First Virtual Event